-JPMorgan Chase celebrated the second anniversary of the Chase Sapphire Preferred credit card by doubling reward points on purchases made at a long list of travel and dining vendors.
-Company officials announced the change to reporters this month, stating that their Sapphire now rivals other companies' gold cards as an essential personal finance tool for affluent consumers.
+JPMorgan Chase celebrated the second anniversary of the Chase Sapphire Preferred Card by doubling reward points on purchases made at a long list of travel and dining vendors.
+Company officials announced the change to reporters this month, stating that their Sapphire Preferred credit card now rivals other companies' gold cards as an essential personal finance tool for affluent consumers.

 Although other rewards credit cards let cardholders rack up extra points for food and travel purchases, Chase Sapphire's extended list of qualifying transactions could set a new industry standard.
 Cardholders now earn two points for every dollar spent with merchants in the following categories: